 Creating a Scalable Cloud Infrastructure for WordPress

-Creating a Scalable Cloud Infrastructure for WordPress needs multiple Servers, multiple MySQL Servers, Cloud Loadbalancers.
+Creating a Scalable Cloud Infrastructure for WordPress needs multiple Web Servers, multiple MySQL Database Servers, Cloud Loadbalancers.
 Here is full tutorial.
 For this Example Guide for Creating a Scalable Cloud Infrastructure for WordPress, we have described the way for The Rackspace Cloud, though any Cloud Server of similar niche can serve the purpose.
 Just for easiness to integrate our our previous guides, we have used WordPress as CMS for this guide on Creating a Scalable Cloud Infrastructure for WordPress, one can however modify the idea to accommodate for other CMS.

 Resources needed for Creating a Scalable Cloud Infrastructure for WordPress